Weazool/clauled/README.md

 "
 ```

 This is the Claude Code application ID, not yours.
-Every Claude Code installation has the same value.
+Every installation has the same value.
 It is not a secret, but Anthropic can change it between versions so extracting it from your own binary keeps things in sync.
 The build will refuse to compile if you leave it blank.

 Leave the WiFi fields blank and it falls back to the portal, so both options work from the same build.